Julia-Wagner/PipeTracker/README.md

 I used a [GitHub Projects Board](https://github.com/users/Julia-Wagner/projects/2) to plan and document my work.
 The details of my agile approach can be found in the separate [AGILE.md file](AGILE.md).

+# **Security**

+I took various steps to ensure security for this project.
+As the application is designed to be used by employees of a plumbing business, logging in is required for all actions.
+I used the **login_required** decorator for my urlpatterns, this ensures that the user is logged in, before calling the view.

 # **Deployment**

 Here is the [link to the deployed project](https://pipetracker-96d1f7c7a4dc.herokuapp.com/).